Exciting News! Yijin Hardware is rebranding to Yijin Solution. Read more →

 What Geometric Features Matter?

-Proper geometric properties - including coaxiality, roundness & cylindricity - are very important for uniform load distribution and balanced rotation.
+Proper geometric properties, including coaxiality, roundness and cylindricity, are very important for uniform load distribution and balanced rotation.
 If your application requires extra features such as keys or splines, you must add these elements into the shaft design from the beginning.

 These geometric considerations ensure shafts rotate without vibration or instability.
 During rough turning operations, shaft deformation magnitude is typically 2.2 to 2.5 times greater compared to finish turning, making geometric precision critical during final machining stages.